Careers360 Logo

 Answer:

-• In a polarised state, the axon has more concentration of K + ions and outside the axon, the concentration of Na + ions is more.
+• In a polarised state, the axon has a higher concentration of K+ ions and outside the axon, the concentration of Na+ ions is more.

 • This makes the inner side of the membrane positively charged and the outside of the membrane becomes negatively charged.